AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Example of a valuable source:

-A current ranking of online stores in a given category, where AI often finds competitors and which shows up for shopping prompts.
+The current ranking of online stores from a given category, where AI often finds competition and which appears for shopping prompts.

 An old subpage with general information that doesn’t answer any important user question.